Affiliations

 Research Grants

-• UMU PI - SovereignEdge.Cognit - A Cognitive Serverless Framework for the Cloud-Edge Continuum, where Paul Townend is a Scinetific Coordinator, EU Horizon Europe Grant [2023 - ongoing].
+4. UmU PI - SovereignEdge.Cognit - A Cognitive Serverless Framework for the Cloud-Edge Continuum, EU Horizon Europe Grant, Amount: 8.27 MSEK [period.
+2023 - ongoing].

-• UMU Leading with Virginia Dignum - LEMUR - Learning with Multiple Representations (MARIE Sklodowska-CURIE ACTIONS - a doctoral networks grant, EU Horizon Europe Grant) [2023 - ongoing].
+5. UmU PI with Virginia Dignum - LEMUR - Learning with Multiple Representations (MARIE Sklodowska-CURIE ACTIONS - a doctoral networks grant, EU Horizon Europe Grant), Amount: 3.5 MSEK [period.
+2023 - ongoing].

-• WASP NEST grant - CloudRobotics - Intelligent Cloud Robotics for Real-Time Manipulation at Scale (co-applicant with Florian Pokorny, KTH, Sweden) [2022 - ongoing].
+6. UmU PI - WASP NEST grant - CloudRobotics - Intelligent Cloud Robotics for Real-Time Manipulation at Scale, in collaboration with KTH and Lund University, Sweden, Amount: 4.0 MSEK [period.
+2022 - ongoing].

-• NICT exchange grant - ADEMS : Anomaly Detection and Resolution for Softwarized Networks (Principal Investigator, Umeå University, Sweden in collaboration with Youki Kadobayashi , Nara Institute of Science and Technology (NAIST), Japan [2019 - 2020].
+13. UmU PI - NICT exchange grant - ADEMS: Anomaly Detection and Resolution for Softwarized Networks (Principal Investigator, Umeå University, Sweden in collaboration with Youki Kadobayashi, Nara Institute of Science and Technology (NAIST), Japan, Amount: 0.5 MSEK [period.
+2019 - 2020, status - completed].

 Machine learning